MatthewBurfitt/Integral-Grobner-basis-for-spectral-sequence/README.md

 #### &#x1F539; add_poly(poly1,poly2)

-Adds a pair of polynomials (each polynomial with the same number of varaibles).
+Adds a pair of polynomials (each polynomial with the same number of variables).

 |  | Variable | Description |
 | ------------ | ------------- | ------------- |